 Insurance choice – in your application, an offer you accept as your second choice – just in case you don’t meet the conditions of your firm offer.

-Personal ID – in your application, the 10-digit number you get when you register to Apply – printed in a 123-456-7890 format on every letter we send you.
-(You’ll be asked for this if you get in touch with our Customer Contact Centre.)
+Personal ID – the ten-digit number you get when you register to Apply – displayed in 123-456-7890 format on every email we send you.
+You’ll be asked for this if you get in touch with our Customer Experience Centre.

 Personal statement – a piece of text applicants write to show why they’re applying and why they’d be a great student for a course provider to accept.